How much does it cost to go elk hunting? Here are 5 affordable elk hunts.

 Washington State

-Though a far drive for eastern hunters, Washington offers the cheapest tags @ $497 for a non-resident elk permit.
-There are also several combination tag offerings if you wish to hunt deer, bear, cougar, or small game in the state.
+Though a far drive for eastern hunters, Washington offers the cheapest tags for a non-resident elk permit.
+There are also several combination tag offerings if you wish to hunt deer, black bear, cougar, or small game in the state.
 There are 13.4 million acres of land open to hunting, about half that of Colorado, but there are also 75% fewer elk hunters competing for the animals on that land.

 Utah

-Heading over to Utah, we find the second cheapest tag at $622, which includes a one-year fishing permit.
+Heading over to Utah, we find the second cheapest elk tag, which includes a one-year fishing permit.
 Antlerless elk tags cost about half of that.
 The management units are divided into any bull and spike-only units and the hunter must decide the type of unit they wish to hunt.
 Archery hunters may hunt in any unit, but the type of elk harvested is determined by the unit hunted in.
-A three-season tag is available covering archery, rifle, and muzzleloader seasons for $700.
-Utah also boasts the highest success rate of the over-the-counter tag states at nearly 26%.
-With over 34 million acres open to hunting and one of the lowest numbers of elk hunters on our list, this state deserves a solid look.

 Oregon

 Like Washington, Oregon is home to coastal rainforests and both Roosevelt and Rocky Mountain elk.
 Hunter success rates land in between Washington and Utah.
-The tags here are more expensive as well, costing $760.
+The tags here are more expensive as well.
 What you get for that expense is access to nearly 35 million acres of hunting land.
 Active-duty service members can purchase licenses and permits at resident rates, making this a very affordable hunt for those currently serving.

 Idaho